nyu-software-engineering/simple-react-example/README.md

 ## Install dependencies

+Install and configure the dependencies listed in the `package.json` file using `npm`, Node.js's built-in package manager:

 `npm install`

 ## Start the React development server

+This command launches React's in-memory web server that serves up the pages.
+It includes "hot reloading", meaning that if you modify the code files, the server updates accordingly, so you don't have to stop and restart the server manually with every change.
+Note that modification of some files, such as `.env` settings files, do not trigger the hot reload.

 `npm start`

 ## Build the production-ready files for hosting on a real web server

+When ready to publish a completed site, you will want React to generate the completed HTML, CSS, Javascript and other asset files in a way that a standard web server can host them.
+To do so, run ...

 `npm run build`